 Factor 2: Effect of Your Income

-The second factor is your income.
+The second factor in determining child support for children over 18 years is your income.
 Services Australia will refer to your income to make an assessment.
-They will take a look at each parent’s income to know their share of the children’s costs.
+They will take a look at each parent’s financial position or income to know their share of the children’s costs.
 Moreover, the information about your income will come from the Australian Taxation Office (ATO).

-That’s why it’s important to promptly and correctly lodge your tax return for Services Australia to determine the right child support payment.
+That’s why it’s important for a paying parent /paying parents to promptly and correctly lodge their tax return for Services Australia to determine the right child support payment.
 If you did not file your tax return, they will create a provisional income for you.

 Also, if there are changes to your income, you must inform the government immediately.
 Informing them will help them change your child support assessment.